connellr023/tokenbase/README.md

   - Contains dockerfiles for all services
 - `cmd/tokenbase/`
   - Entry point for the main backend service
-- `migrations/`
+- `schemas/`
-  - Contains all database migration scripts
+  - Contains all database schema scripts
 - `scripts/`
   - Contains general scripts that can also be executed in a container
 - `test/`